 Within the programme of the German Academic Exchange Service (DAAD) "A new passage to India" Lisa spent two month in 2012 at The Energy and Resource Institute (TERI) in Delhi, India.
 In her research at TERI she focused on the potentials and restraints of virtual water/water footprint labeling as a tool for sustainable water management.

-In the summer term of 2014 she gave a seminar for master students on the topic “sources of legitimacy - political philosophy and their respective views on legitimacy applied on recent environmental policy processes".
+As a lecturer for master students she worked on the topic “sources of legitimacy - political philosophy and their respective views on legitimacy applied on recent environmental policy processes".

 Lisa studied political science and communication science in Berlin, Munich and Barcelona.
 During her study she completed internships among others at the German Bundestag, the Environmental Department of the Deutsche Bahn and at the Heinrich Böll Foundation.